HarHar/Nini/README.md

-Nini
+NiNi
 ====

-Python IRC Bot (continued from HarBot), it is currently on development state (but usable nonetheless)
+Python IRC Bot (continued from HarBot)

-The bot is constituted of three parts: an irc client, local server for stand-alone plugins, set of plugins and a irc server, each of them on their own thread.
+The bot is constituted of four parts: an irc client, local server for stand-alone plugins, set of plugins and a irc server, each of them on their own thread.

 Specifications
 ====